03.10.13 Farming and ill health

 “It’ll be alright” a very common turn of phrase when discussing such health issues.
 But health insurance is a must with financial implications and the effect on families and relationships hard-hitting.

-Doctors know that farming is an industry where one “mustn’t grumble”, but mental health issues and other health problems are not something that can be cured by ignoring it and hoping it will go away; lone working or lack of spare time should be no excuse against health.
+Doctors know that farming is an industry where one “mustn’t grumble”, but mental health issues like prostate cancer and other health problems are not something that can be cured by ignoring it and hoping it will go away; lone working or lack of spare time should be no excuse against health.

 The discussion held on Thursday 3rd October 2013 was a discussion about farming and ill health.
 It generated a total of 265 tweets on the topic from 63 participants.
 These included farmers, agri-food businesses, rural advisors, land agents, lawyers, journalists, academics and NFU officeholders, as well as members of the general public.